hapax/hapax.github.io/assets/teaching.md

 First of all, it's *fair*.
 The students who are already engaged and making progress have something the students at the margins don't.
-And as with social good, by making maths engaging, there should be a "trickle up" effect across the board.
+We're trying to ensure that everyone a basic of this social good, engagement.
-This is different from trying to include "weak" students by making things dull and easy!
+And as with social good in the broader political context, by making maths engaging, there should be a "trickle up" effect across the board.
-No one benefits, since it reinforces stereotypes and turns everyone off.
+Making maths class more interesting for the least-engaged will probably make it more interesting for everyone!

 Secondly, teaching is a wildly complex business.
-Besides the choice of material (which I am emphasising here), there is a whole host of other variables to consider, from pedagogy and lesson planning, demographics and student background, classroom management, technology, and so on, all playing a role in success or failure.
+Besides the choice of material (which I'm emphasising here), there's a whole host of other variables to consider, from pedagogy and lesson planning, demographics, classroom management, technology, and so on, all playing a role in the effectives of a class.
-Strategising for average student outcome is very hard!
+How do you maximise average student outcomes in this multidimensional landscape?
 Given the uncertainties, game theory tells us we should focus on maximising the minimum outcome.
 Here, I think this should mean addressing the least-engaged students,